LOVE AND LABOR

 Love and Labor blended JAHHM's mission of linking research, education, and social engagement with the CCHW’s mission of collaborating with low-income immigrant workers to develop the tools necessary to collectively improve social and economic conditions.
 “The exhibit and community docent program has really helped us.
 When we’re advocating with the Department of Labor we use the Jane Addams Hull-House exhibit and community docent program to educate legislators on the history of domestic labor organizing.
 It’s something stable and official - an institutional partnership that lends credibility to our work.” - Eric Rodriguez, Executive Director, Latino Union of Chicago “Indeed, what makes these tours and dialogues unique is they are not only a form of public history and education.
 They are a form of organizing and coalition building in their own right." - Irina Zadov, Educator Manager, JAHHM.

-Photography courtesy of Irina Zadov.
+Photos courtesy of Irina Zadov.